This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Set a 6 quart instant pot to saute.
-Add the olive oil, ground beef, Italian seasoning, garlic powder, salt and pepper.
-Cook and crumble until no longer pink.
+• Set a 6 quart instant pot to the saute mode and 1 tablespoon olive oil, 1 pound lean ground beef, 1 tablespoon Italian seasoning, 1 teaspoon garlic powder, ½ teaspoon salt, and ¼ teaspoon ground black pepper.
+Cook and crumble until the meat is no longer pink, about 5-7 minutes.
+Drain off any grease and return the meat to the instant pot.

-• Break the noodles in half.
-Layer them in a criss cross pattern so they do not stick as it cooks.
-Pour the marinara and water on top of the noodles.
+• Break 1 pound uncooked spaghetti noodles in half.
+Layer them on top of the meat in a crisscross pattern so they do not stick as they cook.

 Video